apache/trafficcontrol/docs/source/admin/traffic_router.rst

 --------
 Domain Name System Security Extensions (DNSSEC) is a set of extensions to DNS that provides a cryptographic mechanism for resolvers to verify the authenticity of responses served by an authoritative DNS server.

-Several RFCs (4033, 4044, 4045) describe the low level details and define the extensions, RFC 7129 provides clarification around authenticated denial of existence of records, and finally RFC 6781 describes operational best practices for administering an authoritative DNSSEC enabled DNS server.
+Several RFCs (:rfc:`4033`, :rfc:`4044`, :rfc:`4045`) describe the low level details and define the extensions, :rfc:`7129` provides clarification around authenticated denial of existence of records, and finally RFC 6781 describes operational best practices for administering an authoritative DNSSEC enabled DNS server.
 The authenticated denial of existence RFC describes how an authoritative DNS server responds in NXDOMAIN and NODATA scenarios when DNSSEC is enabled.

 Traffic Router currently supports DNSSEC with NSEC, however, NSEC3 and more configurable options are planned for the future.